keval-sondigara/SOC-Analyst-Portfolio/README.md

 ## About me

-I'm BCA graduate with knowledge of networking, Operating systems and web devlopment. currently learning SOC Level 1 and penetration testing by myself and hands-on labs.
+I'm BCA graduate with knowledge of networking, Operating systems and web devlopment. currently learning SOC Level 1 by myself using online plateforms and hands-on labs.

 Focused on:
 - SOC Working